mingyuan-xiang/lupe/README.md

 1. `<os>` has to be `mac` or `linux`
 2. The Ti GCC will be put in `.mspgcc` directory
+3. The library will be installed in `$HOME/.local`.
+Make sure to add that directory to your path.
+4/ Assume `Homebrew` is installed for mac.

 ## MSP430 port